UBC-MDS/DSCI_522_Group313/src/README.md

 > Rscript load_data.R

-3. You will be able to see the downloaded files on the "data" folder
+3. You will be able to see the downloaded file on the "data" folder

+**If you want to download data file in other directories or different file name use the arguments**

+> Rscript load_data.R --file_dir="YOUR DIRECTORY" --file_name="YOUR FILE NAME"

+ex)
+> Rscript load_data.R --file_dir="~/Desktop" --file_name="data.csv"